i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mSmartContracts/README.md

   - Action: Revoke consent for the consent subjects

-  - Output: Emit event ConsentRevoked with data offering id, consent subjects and consumers (who will be notified that their consent has been revoked)
+  - Output: Emit event ConsentRevoked with data offering id, consent subjects and consumers (who will be notified

-- <b> Notify consent revoked </b>

-  - Input: Data offering id

-  - Action: Returns an array of consumers who have an agreement for that data offering id

-  - Output: Consumer public keys
+            that their consent has been revoked)